eraofchaos/eraofchaos.github.io/units/Black Knight.md

  **Unit Soul:** [ Black Knight](/Items/unt_14/)

  **Unit description:** Critical Strike: Deals colossal damage and causes low morale.

+ **Unit second description :** The top Charging unit.
+Has high burst skills and becomes more and more powerful in battle.

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.